5-channel 360° Video- Installation

-Decompensation is a performative VR piece that attempts to recreate the psychological stages which refugees pass through when moving and settling into a new social/cultural context over the span of many years:
+Decompensation is a 5-channel VR film that attempts to recreate the psychological stages which refugees pass through when moving and settling into a new social/cultural context over the span of many years:

 Early Arrival, Destabilization, Exploration, Return to Normal life, and Decompensation.

 the failure of an organ (especially the liver or heart) to compensate for the functional overload resulting from disease.